nalej/docs/infrastructure/inventory.md

 ## What is an Edge Controller, and why do I need one?

 An Edge Controller \(EC\) is a component installed in your organization.
 Its mission is to serve as an entry point for the Nalej Management Cluster, so it can receive data from the hardware installed there.
-More information about Edge Controllers can be found in [this document](https://github.com/nalej/docs/tree/1d3cb20d7b4c95a84830c5ff938d6791d9357889/infrastructure/ECandagents.md), where there's a more thorough explanation.
+More information about Edge Controllers can be found in [this document](/ECandagents.md), where there's a more thorough explanation.

 ### How can I install an Edge Controller in my organization?

 First, you need to ask for an Edge Controller to the Nalej Management.
 This EC is a light Virtual Machine \(VM\), which will be installed in the client cloud.
 Right now the only supported system is Azure, although Nalej is working to adapt its technology to other systems.
+Since it's a VM, it can also be installed in a physical server in the client side.

 To deploy the EC in the cloud, you need to generate a `cloud-init.yaml` file.
 This file would look like this: